kvasdopil/ui-gen/README.md

 - 🎯 **Multiple Screens**: Create and manage multiple UI screens simultaneously
 - ➕ **New Screen Creation**: Right-click on empty space to create a new screen at that location
 - 📍 **Positioned Screens**: Each screen is positioned absolutely at its creation location
-- 💾 **Persistent Storage**: All screens, conversations, generated content, and camera position/zoom are automatically saved to IndexedDB
+- 💾 **Persistent Storage**: All screens and conversations are saved to Neon PostgreSQL database.
+Camera position/zoom saved to IndexedDB for client-side state
 - 🔍 **Pan & Zoom Viewport**: Press and drag to pan and scroll to zoom (10% to 100%) the viewport
 - 🖱️ **Selectable Screens**: Click any screen to select it and see its prompt panel
 - 🎨 **Visual Selection**: Screens have a transparent border by default, display a 2px solid blue border when selected, and show a 2px solid blue border on hover when not selected